ropensci/drake/README.md

 `drake` was designed to manage the entire workflow with [knitr](https://yihui.name/knitr/) reports as targets.
 The strategy is analogous for [knitr](https://yihui.name/knitr/) reports within [remake](https://github.com/richfitz/remake) projects.

-Factual's drake
+Factual's Drake
 ---------------

-[Factual's drake](https://github.com/Factual/drake) is similar in concept, but the development effort is completely unrelated to the [drake R package](https://github.com/ropensci/drake).
+[Factual's Drake](https://github.com/Factual/drake) is similar in concept, but the development effort is completely unrelated to the [drake R package](https://github.com/ropensci/drake).

 Other pipeline toolkits
 -----------------------